Strong law of large numbers and L log L condition for supercritical branching processes: Abstract

 \section{Abstract}

-We consider branching processes for structured populations: each individual is characterized by a type or trait which belongs to a general measurable state space.
+We consider branching processes for structured populations: each individual is characterised by a type or trait which belongs to a general measurable state space.
 We focus on the supercritical recurrent case, where the population may survive and grow and the trait distribution converges to a probability measure.
 The branching process is then expected to be driven by the positive triplet of first eigenvalue problem of the first moment semigroup.
-Under the assumption of convergence of the renormalized semigroup in weighted total variation norm, we prove strong convergence of the normalized empirical measure and non-degeneracy of the limiting martingale.
-Convergence is obtained under an $L\log L $ condition which provides a Kesten-Stigum result in infinite dimension and relaxes the uniform convergence assumption of the renormalized first moment semigroup required in the work of Asmussen and Hering in 1976.
-The techniques of proofs combine families of martingales and contraction of semigroups and the truncation procedure of Asmussen and Hering.
-We also obtain $L^1$ convergence of the renormalised empirical measure and contribute to unifying different results in the literature.
-These results greatly extend the class of examples where a law of large numbers applies, as we illustrate it with absorbed branching diffusion, the \emph{house of cards} model and some growth-fragmentation processes.
+Under the assumption of convergence of the renormalized semigroup in weighted total variation norm, we prove strong convergence of the renormalized empirical measure and non-degeneracy of the limit of the martingale.
+Convergence is obtained under an $L\log L $ condition which provides a Kesten-Stigum result in infinite dimension and relaxes the uniform convergence of the first moment semigroup in the work of Asmussen and Hering in 1976.
+The techniques of proof combine families of martingales and contraction properties and the truncation procedure of Asmussen and Hering.
+These results unify part of the literature and capture new situations, as illustrated by absorbed branching diffusion, the house of cards model and some growth-fragmentation processes.

 \textit{ {Keywords: branching processes, martingales, weighted total variation norm, contraction of semi-groups, Kesten-Stigum condition, Lyapunov functions}}